microsoft/fast/packages/fast-components-react-msft/src/background/README.md

 # Background

-The *background* component is used to create regions of a page that has a background color.
+The *background* component is used to create regions of a page that have a background color.
 The component will coordinate applying the supplied background color to both the created element *and* adjusting the `DesignSystem` for all child components.

-#Usage
+## Usage

 Ensure that a `DesignSystemProvider` that supplies a `neutralPalette` property is wrapping any `Background` instance.
 The easiest way to do this is using `DesignSystemDefaults`.